Overview

 GPS based stop visit: Vehicle takes a break at a transport stop

-Event based stop visit: Visibility Hub receives an (arrival/departure) event for a transport stop
+Event based stop visit: Visibility Hub receives events/statuses provided by external systems/platforms/providers, such as

 Scenario: A stop visit was only confirmed by an event (case 2 above) and the vehicle, based on GPS data, is not close by.